Lukas113/ETH_Vacancy/README.md

 The frequency and position analysis also examines behavioural differences of the mock-up residents with regard to living situation, age and gender.

+Due to the right of first publication of the ETH-Zurich neither datasets nor results are visible, only the source code.